Janet Abu-Lughod: Academia

 Abu-Lughod in her works approaches the social and economic development of global cities with the commitment to seeing and acting on possibilities for constructive social change.
 The span of her works goes from micro-level studies of territoriality and social change, to the analysis of the diffusion of global cities in the Western and Arab world, to historical studies of medieval cities.

 She published several well-received works on American cities including New York, Chicago, Los Angeles: America's Global Cities and Race, Space, and Riots in Chicago, New York, and Los Angeles.

+She was a member of the Editorial Board for Journal of World-Systems Research.

 Personal life

 She was married in 1951–1991 to Ibrahim Abu-Lughod.
 They had four children; Lila, Mariam, Deena, and Jawad.
+Janet's family background is Jewish.
 She died aged 85 in New York City on December 14, 2013.